 In cooperation with Waters Germany the MCTP hosts and organizes several UPLC training and maintainance courses per year.
 For further details and registration please visit the Waters training course webpage:

-- We are happy to announce that the MCTP was able to acquire a new UPLC (Waters) QTrap6500+ (Sciex) system in November 2018 which has been installed now.
+- We are happy to announce that the MCTP was able to acquire a new, second UPLC (Waters) QTrap6500+ (Sciex) system in February 2020 which has been installed now.
 We are going to implement new state-of-the-art analyses on this high-end system and will keep you updated on new services.